This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Treatments for certain respiratory conditions can also help.
 A vest that administers high-frequency vibrations has been shown to reduce the number of respiratory-related hospitalizations in children with severe CP.
 It may even reduce the incidence of pneumonia.

 This is a treatment that can supplement traditional methods of improving breathing, like respiratory therapists that perform chest percussion and encourage the draining of fluids by positioning.

 Exercise has also been shown to be a useful therapy for children with CP.
 Controlled exercise, especially a swimming program, helps children to develop better lung function by taking deeper breaths and strengthening the muscles involved in breathing and coughing.

 For severe cases of CP in which swallowing has become a serious issue, a feeding tube may be used.
-This device can supplement a child’s nutrition when they are unable to eat enough calories.
+This device can supplement a child’s nutrition when they cannot eat enough calories.
 In more serious cases, it may be used when it is no longer advisable to take anything by mouth due to aspiration risk.

 Respiratory health in children with CP is almost always an issue.
 The disability causes breathing problems in most children, but the severity of the issues ranges from mild to severe and depends on individual factors.

 It is crucial to monitor the respiratory health of children with CP, use preventative interventions and therapies, and try treatments that will help children breathe more easily and live more comfortably.